 Something has to be said about the movie addresses the issues of class war.
 In his plan to tear down the city, Bane makes much of the privilege and corruption enjoyed by the few, and uses the rhetoric of commies and socialists.
 He never actually says “ninety-nine percent”, but he’s clearly speaking the language of the Occupy movement and its ilk.
 In past films, when they’ve seemed to put what some took as a conservative spin on issues such as terrorism, there was always a sense of nuance, a balanced view.
 This time... that wasn’t quite there.
 It’s clear enough that Bane’s socialist rhetoric is nothing but a line of bullshit serving an agenda having nothing to do with The People, but if you want to take that as a commentary on socialist rhetoric in general, this movie won’t get in your way.
 No other side of the discussion is raised.

 All that said, though, the production values of the film are impressive, and aside from the above issues, the plotting is mostly excellent.
 Performances by most of the principals are good and solid.
 Thomas Hardy is scary and charismatic as Bane; I just wish he were bigger.
 (They had to give him elevator boots just to match Christian Bale’s height.)
 And that his voice sounded a bit more believable as coming from behind a breathing mask.
 Bale’s performance in the lead is somewhat better than last time, and Hathaway as Catwoman rocks pretty well, in a flattish sort of way, though she’s an actress who normally does better in lighter or more humorous roles.
-And the big opening action sequence... wow.
+And the big opening action sequence on an airplane... wow.
 It’s doubly amazing when you learn they did it for real, without CGI.
 Add it all up and despite my complaints, this is still definitely above average as a comic book action film.
 The one real weak point, action-wise, is how Batman fights.